 A: Unfortunately, we do not provide fee waivers under any circumstances.
 However, undergraduate applicants with exceptional financial need living in the immediate Boston area may be considered for a fee reduction by submitting the NACAC Request for Application Fee Waiver.
 Although we do not grant fee waivers, we may reduce your application fee after reviewing your request.

 A: We offer spring admission on a case-by-case basis.
 Please call the Office of Admission in late September to see if there will be any openings in your area of study.
 We do not offer spring admission for Artist Diploma, DMA, or dual degree programs.

 Q: What are the academic achievements expected of undergraduate applicants?

 A: All first year students applying to the Bachelor of Music program must have a high school diploma and submit official high school transcripts to NEC.
-Students who are home-schooled must successfully pass the GED in their state, providing a copy to the Office of Admission.
-Home-schooled students who are enrolling at NEC must provide home-schooled transcripts, along with proof of GED completion or the state equivalent, before matriculating.
+Home-schooled students must provide home-schooled transcripts along with proof of high school equivalency based on the laws of your home state.

 Q: If I transfer to NEC, will I enter NEC at the same level I am at my current school?

 A: Auditions determine students’ studio level and ensemble requirement.
 Placement exams and evaluation of transcripts decide class year and the number of semesters required to complete the program.
 International students may transfer credit if they have met NEC’s English language requirement.
 NEC awards transfer credit to students previously enrolled in degree programs at other institutions after approval from the Dean’s Office.
 Students may transfer no more than 60 credits toward the Bachelor’s degree or 36 credits toward the Undergraduate Diploma.
 Students transferring into the Conservatory should expect to lose credits.
 For further information regarding transferring, please visit Transfer Applicants.